FreeRTOS/FreeRTOS-SMP-Demos/FreeRTOS/Demo/XCOREAI_xClang/README.md

 $ xcc --help
 ```
 5. Make the XTAG drivers accessible to all users.
 This step is only required
-once on a given development machine.
+to be done once on a given development machine.
 ```sh
 $ cd ~/XMOS/XTC/15.1.0/scripts
 $ sudo ./setup_xmos_devices.sh
 ```
-6. check that the XTAG devices are available and accessible:
+6. Check that the XTAG devices are available and accessible:
 ```sh
 $ cd ~/XMOS/XTC/15.1.0/scripts
 $ ./check_xmos_devices.sh